-- 8. (1) A person commits an offence if he or she- - (a) breaches or attempts to breach the requirement to remain in isolation as required
+8.10 (1) A person commits an offence if he or she-

-- under regulation 4(1) or (2); - (b) breaches or attempts to breach an order or direction made pursuant to regulation 4 or regulation 5, or any condition imposed pursuant to these regulations; - (c) knowingly assists or attempts to assist another person to breach or attempt to breach any such regulation, order, direction or condition; or - (d) refuses to submit to testing as required by regulation 6(3).
-Maximum penalty: A fine of £5,000 or imprisonment for six months, or both. - (2) If, at the time of committing the offence under sub-regulation (1), the person knew that he or she was infected or contaminated with coronavirus, the maximum period of imprisonment under sub-regulation is increased to 12 months.
+- (a) breaches or attempts to breach the requirement to remain in isolation as required under regulation 4(1), (2) or (2B); - (b) breaches or attempts to breach an order or direction made pursuant to regulation 4 or regulation 5, or any condition imposed pursuant to these regulations; - (c) knowingly assists or attempts to assist another person to breach or attempt to breach any such regulation, order, direction or condition; - (d) without reasonable excuse (the burden of proving which is on the person) refuses to submit to testing for coronavirus as directed by a proper officer under regulation 4(2C) or as required by regulation 6(3); or - (e) knowingly and without reasonable excuse (the burden of proving which is on the person) enters or attempts to enter a location where a person or persons are in isolation in accordance with these Regulations.

+Maximum penalty: A fine of £5,000 or imprisonment for six months, or both.

+(2) If, at the time of committing the offence under sub-regulation (1), the person knew that he or she was infected or contaminated with coronavirus, the maximum period of imprisonment under sub-regulation is increased to 12 months.